With a little TLC and some inexpensive wood we can fix that!

 This is what it looked like after bulking up the top and the bottom.
 Next up?
 Trim!

 Once I got the top and bottom trim attached, it was time to add the vertical trim.
-I could have just used 1×2’s here, and that was my original plan, but I found these random strips of wood that were a little thinner and so I used them instead.
+Although I could have just used 1×2’s here, and that was my original plan.
+But I found these random strips of wood that were a little thinner and so I used them instead.
 I measured each one to where it needed to go, then marked and cut it.
-I made sure to use shorter nails so they didn’t poke through on the inside when I nailed them on.
+Of course I made sure to use shorter nails so they didn’t poke through on the inside when I nailed them on.
 On the front edges I doubled up the trim (top right photo).
 I filled all holes with spackle when I finished.

 All that I had left to do was make the top.
 I had purchased some 1×4 furring strips for something, I can’t remember what, and they were still laying around unused…so I used them!
 I cut them to fit the top with a very small overlay on the sides and front (like 1/4 inch).
 Then I marked them for pocket holes and drilled away with my Kreg Jig.